-In the afternoon, you'll visit Angkor Thom and the extraordinary Bayon temple, which is a favourite among many visitors to Angkor due to the hundreds of faces carved into the monument.
+In the afternoon, you'll visit Angkor Thom and the extraordinary Bayon temple, which is a favorite among many visitors to Angkor due to the hundreds of faces carved into the monument.
 We time the visit carefully to ensure we're there after the crowds have moved on.
-As the sun gently falls, it casts warm light and shadows onto the giant stone faces; as the light changes, so do their expressions, creating a magical experience.
+As the sun gently falls, it casts a warm light and shadows onto the giant stone faces; as the light changes, so do their expressions, creating a magical experience.

 A short flight takes you back to the capital for an overnight stop before heading south to the coast.
 Spend a relaxing afternoon navigating the city's markets, cafes and restaurants, then head to the National Museum, known for its fine collection of Cambodia sculpture as much as its iconic red terracotta exteriors.
 Sample Cambodian curry at a local restaurant (our local guides are full of recommendations) or dine on street food at the lively night markets, before taking a rest back at your hotel.

-The period under the Khmer Rouge saw an end to this affluence, but more recently there has been a revival of Kep as a luxury beach destination.
+The period under the Khmer Rouge saw an end to this affluence, but more recently, there has been a revival of Kep as a luxury beach destination.
 Many of the villas have been restored and have been converted into hotels or private residences, meaning that Kep now boasts a number of charming boutique accommodations and stylish restaurants.

 The nearby lazy riverside town of Kampot houses some of Cambodia’s best-preserved colonial architecture.
 The town itself is small and easy to explore on foot.
-Pay a visit to a pre-Angkorian pagoda cave known as Phnom Chhnork, take in the beautiful natural scenery and depending on the time of year, join in with the locals and help them working in the fields (this can be arranged upon request).
+Pay a visit to a pre-Angkorian pagoda cave known as Phnom Chhnork, take in the beautiful natural scenery and, depending on the time of year, join in with the locals and help them work in the fields (this can be arranged upon request).
 The Kampot region is famous for its production of fruit, vegetables and Kampot pepper, with visits to local pepper plantations available for those interested in its production.
 End your day trip to Kampot with a sunset cruise on the river before returning to your hotel.

-Take short boat ride to Rabbit Island, just a short way off the coast from Kep.
+Take a short boat ride to Rabbit Island, just a short way off the coast from Kep.
 There are no developments here other than some very simple family-run bungalows and restaurants.
-Seaweed farming is the only other activity on the island and the golden sand beach here is perfect for swimming, with palm trees offering shade at the water's edge.
+Seaweed farming is the only other activity on the island, and the golden sand beach here is perfect for swimming, with palm trees offering shade at the water's edge.

 If you’re feeling adventurous, you can enjoy squid fried in local Kampot pepper.
-Swim, have a massage and simply relax in this idyllic island paradise, as you come to the end of your Complete Cambodia tour.
+Swim, have a massage, and simply relax in this idyllic island paradise, as you come to the end of your Complete Cambodia tour.